CumulusNetworks/docs/content/version/cumulus-linux-321/Interface-Configuration-and-Management/Buffer-and-Queue-Management/Configuring-Hardware-enabled-DDOS-Protection.md

  - /display/CL321/Configuring+Hardware+enabled+DDOS+Protection
  - /pages/viewpage.action?pageId=5127006
 pageID: 5127006
+---
----The DDOS protection mechanism protects data plane, control plane and management plane traffic in the switch.
+The DDOS protection mechanism protects data plane, control plane and management plane traffic in the switch.
 It drops any packets that match one or more of the following criteria while incurring no performance
 impact: